godotengine/godot-docs/classes/class_semaphore.rst

 A synchronization semaphore which can be used to synchronize multiple :ref:`Thread<class_Thread>`\ s.
 Initialized to zero on creation.
 Be careful to avoid deadlocks.
 For a binary version, see :ref:`Mutex<class_Mutex>`.

+\ **Warning:**\

+To guarantee that the operating system is able to perform proper cleanup (no crashes, no deadlocks), these conditions must be met:

+- By the time a **Semaphore**'s reference count reaches zero and therefore it is destroyed, no threads must be waiting on it.

+- By the time a :ref:`Thread<class_Thread>`'s reference count reaches zero and therefore it is destroyed, it must not be waiting on any semaphore.

 .. rst-class:: classref-introduction-group

 Tutorials